corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/collaborative-recovery/introduction-cr.md

 ### LedgerGraph

 [**LedgerGraph**](./../operating/ledger-graph.md) is a CorDapp you can use to get in-memory access to transaction data.
 Transaction information is kept in a graph structure on any node where **LedgerGraph** is installed.
-As not all transactions are related to all other transactions, there can actually be multiple graphs: each a **directed acyclic graph** (DAG).
+As not all transactions are related to all other transactions, it can actually contain multiple components (or sub-graphs): each a **directed acyclic graph** (DAG).

 ### LedgerSync